erickummelstedt/ubiquitinformatics/README.md

 # Ubiquitinformatics

+**This is the codebase associated with the preprint:** S. Majima, E. Kummelstedt, T. Mikami, L. Seidl, J. Han & J. W. Bode.
+Comprehensive synthesis of K48/K63 ubiquitin pentamers by graph-empowered automation.
+ChemRxiv 2025, preprint (Version 1, 11 Sept 2025).

 A Python and React application for ubiquitin chain simulation and visualization.

 ### 🐳 Option 1: Docker Setup (Recommended)